rmunroe/mongo_legacy_app/README.md

 ## Create a New Application

-New apps are created using an internal Appian application for the Solutions Consulting team.
+New apps are created using an internal application for the Solutions Consulting team.